-Our core team of partners and associates has handled all variety of criminal and civil healthcare investigations, with a particular expertise in investigations and litigation under the False Claims Act.
+Our core team of partners and associates has handled all varieties of criminal and civil healthcare investigations, with a particular expertise in investigations and litigation under the False Claims Act.
 From high-profile criminal fraud and abuse matters to private, internal corporate compliance issues, our approach is uniquely tailored to each client and each set of facts.
 Whether the case requires delicate cooperative interaction with or a voluntary disclosure to regulators or an aggressive litigation stance during a federal or state trial, our team is prepared to vigorously defend our client’s interests.
 These internal inquiries and civil and criminal investigations by federal and state authorities often involve both bet-the-company issues and significant collateral proceedings.
-Collateral proceedings can include congressional investigations, product liability actions, third-party payor suits, employment disputes and DHHS OIG regulatory actions.
+Collateral proceedings can include Congressional investigations, product liability actions, third-party payor suits, employment disputes and HHS OIG regulatory actions.
 Accordingly, our Healthcare Government Investigations attorneys work closely with our Government Relations, Litigation, Tort, FDA & Life Sciences regulatory lawyers to provide multi-disciplinary representation.
-In addition to specialized expertise in life sciences and healthcare regulatory matters, the Practice handles investigations covering a wide variety of other subject matters, such as the Foreign Corrupt Practices Act (FCPA), SEC and accounting rules, tax controversies, environmental cases and antitrust matters.
+In addition to specialized expertise in life sciences and healthcare regulatory matters, the Practice handles investigations covering a wide variety of other subject matters, such as the Foreign Corrupt Practices Act (FCPA), SEC and accounting rules, tax controversies, environmental cases, antitrust matters, insurance coverage and employment.

 False Claims Act and Whistleblower Practice